Maharashtrian cuisine

 Maharashtrian or Marathi cuisine is the cuisine of the Marathi people from the Indian state of Maharashtra.
 It has distinctive attributes, while sharing much with other Indian cuisines.
 Traditionally, Maharashtrians have considered their food to be more austere than others.

 Maharashtrian cuisine includes mild and spicy dishes.
 Wheat, rice, jowar, bajri, vegetables, lentils and fruit are dietary staples.
 Peanuts and cashews are often served with vegetables.
-Meat was traditionally used sparsely or only by the well off until recently, because of economic conditions and culture.
+Meat was traditionally used sparsely or only by the well-off until recently, because of economic conditions and culture.

 The urban population in metropolitan cities of the state has been influenced by cuisine from other parts of India and abroad.
-For example, the South Indian dishes idli and dosa, as well as Chinese and Western dishes such as pizza, are quite popular in home cooking, and in restaurants.
+For example, the South Indian dishes idli and dosa, as well as Chinese and Western dishes such as pizza, are popular in home cooking and in restaurants.